This is Part 2 of 3 on my visit to the 2019 Berkshire Hathaway annual meeting. Part 1 is here.

 There was another question about whether rail could replace vehicles in more situations.
 It was kind of a dopey question but Buffett explained (nicely) that the cost savings of rail depend on the distance traveled and other factors.
 Long-haul and heavier traffic are better on rail.
 But not for shorter distances and lighter loads.
 You have to look at ton mile per gallon of diesel used.

 The big scandal at Wells Fargo came up again.
 Buffet gave his standard answer that incentives do work – and that Wells Fargo incentivized the wrong behavior.
-He also talked about the need for management to immediately address problems – and not to delay.
-That’s one of the big roles of the leadership – to immediately investigate.
-Because there are always going to be problems in organizations.
-It is natural.
-You want external auditors and lots of checks and investigations.

-He went on to say there are lots of banks today where people are misbehaving.
-They have trillions of dollars of people’s money and a government guarantee.
-Anytime people give you money and you give them a piece of paper, there are going to be problems.
-And it has been shareholders that ended up paying for bad bank behavior.
+It has been shareholders that ended up paying for bad bank behavior.
 Buffett proposed that if a company needs to go to the government for a bailout then the CEO and his/her spouse should lose their net worth.
 And everyone on the Board for the last 5 years should as well.
 If they are not comfortable with that rule, they shouldn’t take the job.

-This was like the 6th question asked by a kid, which was getting kind of annoying.
+This was like the 6th question asked by a kid, which was getting annoying.
 Little kids would come to the microphones and read business questions that were obviously written by their parents.
 The first 1-2 of these were cute.
 But 4-5 were annoying.

-In the process of hunting ducks, they found oil in the property.
+It was a good investment because in the process of hunting ducks, they found oil in the property.
 And everyone became pretty rich.

 Buffett’s take is he only speaks about political subjects for himself – and never for Berkshire Hathaway.
 And if you do this as CEO, you should be careful because people will assume you are speaking for the company.
 But he said you don’t want to pursue your own political interests with other people’s money.
 Or their assets.
 Or their labor.